 Recoil is minimal off a bipod, as would be expected from an 11-pound bare rifle shooting a 6.5mm.
 Add a suppressor or a muzzle brake and the thing is tame enough for most toddlers.
 Being that the muzzle is much closer to your head, it is a touch louder than most 26-inch Creedmoors.
 This gun is built for a suppressor.
 With that said, I put an SAS Vengeance on it (direct thread) and got a consistent 3 minute POI shift.
 Same groups, if not better.

-The trigger is very good, but not stellar.
+The trigger is very good.
 It’s easily adjusted with a hex key, and will go down to about 1.5 pounds.
 I’ve seen folks online compare it to an AI trigger.
 It’s a good trigger, but I can't say that it's quite as crisp as a Jewell, and I've not fired an AI enough to make a comparison.